 Religion and Virginity:

-Muslim clerics are quick to separate themselves from the controversy stirred by the longstanding tradition of spotting blood on wedding sheets.
-Sheikh Muhammad Habash, a Syrian cleric is quick to point out that these are purely cultural traditions with no links to Shariah Law.
-In fact, Christian communities in the Middle East are just as firm in their beliefs that women should testify their virginities when the question of marriage arises.
+Muslim clerics quickly separate themselves from the controversy stirred by the longstanding tradition of spotting blood on wedding sheets.
+For example, Sheikh Muhammad Habash, a Syrian cleric, quickly points out that these are purely cultural traditions with no links to Shariah Law.
+Christian communities in the Middle East are just as firm in their beliefs that women should testify about their virginities when the question of marriage arises.

-Sana Al Khayat, an Arab social commentator and writer believes that the real issue is not with religion or culture but control.
-Rather the notion of control.
+Sana Al Khayat, an Arab social commentator and writer, believes that the real issue is not with religion or culture but control.
+Instead, the notion of control.

 Experience with other men before the institution of marriage can make a woman stronger.
-It can shift control in the marriage.
+It can shift control in the union.